 Workers Assistance and Memorial Fund

-During the difficult days and weeks after an emergency or death in the transportation community, remember that CTF can help.
-To read CTF’s Workers Assistance and Memorials Policy, click here.
-To establish a Workers Assistance or Memorial Fund, contact Sarah West, Executive Director, CTF at 916-489-1629.
+During the difficult days and weeks after an emergency or death in the transportation community remember that CTF can help.
+To establish a Workers Assistance or Memorial Fund, read our Workers Assistance and Memorials Policy, Click Here and complete the questions on page 2.
+Please send completed questions to Sarah_West@transportationfoundation.org.
+You should hear back same day.
+If not, call CTF at 916-489-1629.